compling-potsdam/wise19-bm1-anlp/docs/index.md

 Also useful as background reading:

-* Yoav Goldberg, Neural Network Methods for Natural Language Processing, Morgan & Claypoole, 2017  (In the library; will try to get them to buy e-book version.)
+* Yoav Goldberg, Neural Network Methods for Natural Language Processing, Morgan & Claypoole, 2017  (If you are on the UP network, you can download this from [here](https://www.morganclaypool.com/doi/abs/10.2200/S00762ED1V01Y201703HLT037).)